 - The statute further requires employers to disclose the pay scale for a position to an applicant who makes a reasonable request for that information.

-The Delaware measure (House Bill 1) was signed June 14 by Gov. John Carney, and is slated to take effect in December 2017.
+The Delaware measure (House Bill 1) was signed June 14 by Gov. John Carney, and took effect in December 2017.
 Here’s what you need to know:

 - This Act prohibits employers from inquiring into an applicant’s compensation history.

 - An applicant may voluntarily disclose the information if he or she wishes to do so.

 - The bill permits discussion and negation of compensation expectations between an employer and applicants, so long as the employer does not affirmatively seek compensation history.

 - An employer can only seek and confirm compensation history ONLY AFTER an offer, including compensation, has been negotiated, made, and accepted.